advika1712/NextgenDev/README.md

 # NextgenDev
-This folder contains the basic projects web development.
+This folder contains the basic projects of web development like portfolio,landing page and a calculator.